 As a cadet in advanced camp training this technique was used on road marches that would seem to last forever.
 I found that as soon as I accepted where I was and the fact that I would be there for a short period of time no matter how sleep deprived I was there would be an end and better days ahead.
 When you give in and forget the million things that would be easier to do you start to have fun and live in the present.
 So how does this lesson apply to participating in and investing in blockchain technology?
-Well the technology is in its infancy and there is constantly news coming out both good and bad.
+Well, the technology is in its infancy and there is constantly news coming out both good and bad.
 Trading on Zipmex is something only people with the required knowledge should be attempting.

 As a believer in the future this technology promises, I’m also an avid consumer of the latest news cycle concerning the technology.
 I know many people are looking to buy into the currency (for examples, see here) and this can inflate the price over time.
 This can cause a less focused mind to wander, getting caught up in the Fear Uncertainty and Doubt (FUD) cycles that surround the industry, or the euphoric Fear of Missing Out (FOMO) cycles.
 News of regulation and government crackdown often threatens the ecosystem since most enthusiasts are hooked on the news cycle like I am.
 The reaction is knee jerk and price fluctuations that follow are bi-directional.
 Embracing the suck has been a leading technique I use to stay focused on the long-term potential of the technology and stay out of the FUD and FOMO cycles that are so prevalent.

 Be Flexible and Adapt